NGO Development Center (NDC)

 NDC Funding to Politicized NGOs

-- Numerous individuals with alleged ties to the PFLP have been employed and appointed as board members at Defense for Children International – Palestine (DCI-P).
-For more information on DCI-P’s PFLP ties, read NGO Monitor’s report “Defense for Children International – Palestine’s Ties to the PFLP Terror Group.”
+- Numerous individuals with alleged ties to the PFLP have been employed and appointed as board members at DCI-P. For more information on DCI-P’s PFLP ties, read NGO Monitor’s report “Defense for Children International – Palestine’s Ties to the PFLP Terror Group.”
+On October 22, 2021, the Israeli Ministry of Defense declared Defense for Children International – Palestine (DCI-P) a “terror organization” because it is part of “a network of organizations” that operates “on behalf of the ‘Popular Front’.”

 - While the NDC claims that it a “Palestinian non-profit, non-governmental organization supporting Palestinian NGOs,” it also provides funding for Israeli NGOs Breaking the Silence, B’Tselem, Gisha and Yesh Din.